-- The Chair must be a core Epidemiology faculty member. - 2.
+- 1. The Chair must be a core Epidemiology faculty member.\ - 2.
 The Chair must have an earned doctoral degree (or foreign equivalent). - 3.
 The Chair must be a member of the Graduate Faculty who is endorsed to chair doctoral supervisory committees.
 Don't assume a potential Chair is a member of the Graduate Faculty.
 Search at the linked page to be 100% sure.

-A faculty member with an adjunct, affiliate, clinical, senior lecturer or emeritus appointment may chair a Doctoral Supervisory Committee only with prior approval of the Graduate Program Director.
+\A faculty member with an adjunct, affiliate, clinical, senior lecturer or emeritus appointment in Epi may chair a Doctoral Supervisory Committee only with prior approval of the Graduate Program Director.
 In such cases, the Committee must include at least two other members who hold Core faculty appointments in Epidemiology.
-To request permission for this exception first check to be sure your proposed Chair is a member of the Graduate Faculty (few are).
-Then send a petition to the Assistant Director of Student Academic Services at epi@uw.edu providing the following information:
+To request permission for this exception first check to be sure the proposed Chair is a member of the Graduate Faculty (few are).
+Then send a petition to the Graduate Program Director, Steve Schwartz at sschwart@fredhutch.org providing the following information: